 There’s so much we can do with data.

 Only big data analysis, process flow charting, econometrics and mathematics can be used to predict outcomes with this level of certainty and probability.
 But how can this help your business?

 Whether life or business, you can climb rightly, a wrong ladder.
 You can climb rightly all the right ladder only to realize that it has been leaning on the wrong wall.
 You can do all the right things and still end up in the wrong place of life, business or your product.
 You don’t have to always be precise, just be accurate.
 A lot of people are precise (close up and together, to the bandwagon) but not accurate (far from main target).
 That’s called being precise, but not accurate.
 Accuracy is the “ish”.
 That’s what life desires for success.
 But for excellence you must be both.

 There is no excellence without precision and accuracy combined.
 Data would help you measure the degree of both graphed in time.
 In management, the highest level of excellence is measured mathematically through Six Sigma.
 Perfection is an infinite chase but excellence can be reached.
-But the trick is to aim for excellence and if you fail, you’d at least land on excellence.
+But the trick is to aim for perfection and if you fail, you’d at least land on excellence.
 Excellence is the most powerful competitive advantage, especially in today’s world that lacks it.
 Most of us are far behind.
 In our country and world of gross mediocrity, it should inspire us to know that there are companies in the world with 1 million assembly line products daily and no defect in any.
 Now that’s excellence.
 There are only a few companies in the world with that level of excellence (Bank of America, Amazon, and Nestle).
 Six Sigma is a math concept and also a management methodology which allows companies to use data to eliminate defects in any process to near perfection.
 I pray a Nigerian company gets here.